lifenautjoe/behavior-js/README.md

 Motivation
 --------
-Provide a minimal way to represent a behavior, whether it's allowed and the exceptions to the allowance
+Provide a minimal way to represent a behavior, whether it's allowed and the exceptions to the allowance.

 Installation
 --------